NGMunia/ENCOR-LAB/README.md

   - R6 acts as Map server/resolver
 Cust-A
   - IPsec VTI is configured between R7 and R8
-  - Multicast Traffic is propagated through the tunnel (PIM sparse mode) with static RP
+  - Multicast Traffic is propagated through the tunnel between R7 and R8(PIM sparse mode) with static RP

 Automation: